Who can Adopt

-- To adopt children in the age group of 0-3 years, the maximum composite age of the PAPs should be 90 years wherein the individual age of the PAPs should not be less than 25 years and more than 50 years.
+- To adopt a child in the age group of 0-3 years, the maximum composite age of the PAPs should be 90 years wherein the individual age of the PAPs should not be less than 25 years and more than 50 years.

 - To adopt children above three years of age, the maximum composite age of the PAPs should be 105 years wherein the individual age of the PAPs should not be less than 25 years and more than 55 years.

-- PAPs should have adequate financial resources to provide a good upbringing to the child;
+- The PAPs should have adequate financial resources to provide a good

-- PAPs should have good health and should not be suffering from any contagious or terminal disease or any such mental or physical condition which may prevent them from taking care of the child;
+upbringing to the child.
+The PAPs should have good health and should not be suffering from any contagious or terminal disease or any such mental or physical condition, which may prevent them from taking care of the child.

 - A second adoption is permissible only when the legal adoption of the first child has been finalised;

-- Single male is not permitted to adopt a girl child.
+- An un-married or single male person is not permitted to adopt a girl child.